yofabronecoforo/C6ECFE/STEAM.md

 Of major note, ECFE allows multiple mods to make targeted changes to Frontend context script files, which allows mods that provide wholesale replacements to one or more Frontend scripts to work with other mods that only need to add to or replace small(er) portions of the same scripts.

 What does this mean?
 To a player, not much.
 ECFE alone changes very little that affects game setup, and nothing that affects gameplay.
-To a mod developer, though, ECFE allows fine control over which existing files your mod must alter.
+To a mod developer, though, ECFE allows [url=https://github.com/yofabronecoforo/C6ECFE/blob/main/CONTEXTS.md]fine(r) control[/url] over which existing files your mod must alter.
 For example, if your mod is named
 [code]YourMod[/code]
 and it requires changes to the script [code]AdvancedSetup.lua[/code]